Back Injuries: The Leading Cause of WCB Claims

 - If you are working with others, use commands to coordinate when to lift, when to move, when to stop and when to release.

-These tips won’t prevent all back injuries but making them part of your everyday routine will help minimize the risk of hurting your back while lifting anything, anywhere, anytime.
+These tips won’t prevent all back injuries but making them part of your everyday routine will help minimize the risk of hurting your back while lifting or moving anything, anywhere, anytime.